Cubs vs. Rays MLB Betting Odds, Trends & Prediction

 Cubs vs. Rays MLB BETTING PREDICTION

 Take the under.
-The total has fallen under in five out of the Cubs’ last seven games played on a Tuesday, is 19-8 in their last 27 contests when listed as the underdog and is 10-3 in the Rays’ last 13 home games when playing on a Tuesday.
-The under has also cashed in seven out of the Rays’ last nine games when playing an opponent from the National League Central.
+The total has gone under in four out of the Cubs’ last five games, is 4-1 in their last five road contests and is 20-8 in their last 28 games when listed as an underdog.
+On the other side, the under is 5-2 in the Rays’ last seven games against the Cubs and is 8-3 in their last 11 meetings versus a team from the National League Central.

 Cubs vs. Rays MLB Playoffs Prediction: UNDER 7.5